 2. Register a business name license with SSM (only for West Malaysia)

 SSM stands for Suruhanjaya Syarikat Malaysia.
 I have to register my business name with SSM but SSM office is only in Putrajaya, Cyberjaya..none in Kajang.
 The easiest method is to register online at https://ezbiz.ssm.com.my/.
 After getting a username and password online, I cannot still register for my business name, I need to go to one of the counters in Putrajaya to activate my account by bringing the email that was sent to me and my NRIC (not a photocopy).
 I went to the Putrajaya one (other office locations here) Bear in mind their opening hours and lunch hours.
 There were so many people and the line was crazy long.
 I thought it would be impossible to register.
 However, I decided to ask if I can just register online and just activate my account without following the queue number and it was allowed.
 It only took seconds for them to activate it.
 So after doing that I went home straight and signed into the above ezbiz site and keyed in my business name and particulars.
 Immediately I received the license by email that I printed out which was the Certificate of Business Registration Borang D, Business Information Form and Borang A. All these are needed for the trade license later so I can install a signboard.
+I originally had thought of going with Teardrop Banners instead of signboards, but had decided against it as the use of banners here was superfluous.
 I paid RM130.60 for this part.

 3. Register a trade license with MPKJ (or your local council)